cfengine/documentation/enterprise-cfengine-guide/best-practices.markdown

 ### How to enable it ###

-Follow detailed instructions in the [Policy Deployment][Hub Administration#Policy Deployment] guide.
+Follow detailed instructions in the [Policy Deployment][Policy Deployment] guide.

 ## Scalability ##